Susie Boniface: Nuked Blood Investigation

+After Boniface reported on the existence of a “whistleblowing report” from 2014 which showed fallout had been discovered in inhabited areas of Christmas Island in 1957 but later covered up LINK, the allegations were expanded following a further police complaint to include perjury, perverting the course of justice, and obtaining fraud by false representation.
+The police review is ongoing.
+The same evidence is now the basis of a fresh legal case brought by human rights law firm McCue Jury LINK.

+In July 2026 the UK Ministry of Defence published the results of a review into the Nuked Blood Scandal, which confirmed an "extensive" programme of blood monitoring had taken place.
+It was unable to locate most of the records LINK.

 Awards

-Boniface was nominated in the Campaign of the Year category of the 2009 British Press Awards for "British Nuclear Test Vets".
+Susie Boniface was nominated in the Campaign of the Year category of the 2009 British Press Awards for "British Nuclear Test Vets".
 She won third "must follow journo" in the 2011 CRAPPs awards as Fleet Street Fox.
 Fleet Street Fox won the London Press Club Blog of the Year in 2013.
 She was nominated for Columnist of the Year (popular press) in the 2014 Society of Editors Press Awards.